 SAML lets users sign in after successfully authenticating against your SAML identity provider and will also automatically create an account upon sign-in if one doesn't exist.
 The most common types of SAML implementations we support are via 3rd party vendors like OneLogin or Okta, but you can also integrate Active Directory with InVision via SAML using ADFS.

-Note: If you plan to implement SSO for your Enterprise, we recommend first ensuring that the Enable password expiration option is toggled off in your Password Policy settings.
+.
 With SSO enabled, password expiration via InVision (rather than your SSO provider) may prevent some of your members from accessing your Enterprise account if they forget their native InVision password.

 What to know before setting up SSO